-Before proceed with estimating the ARDL bounds test, we start the analysis by examining the stationarity characteristics of the variables included in the model under consideration.
-The results of ADF and PP unit roots tests are summarized in Table 5.1.
-As the tests statistics indicate, except human capital variable (lnHC) which seems to be of order I(0) at level, the rest of the variables are found to have unit roots at levels when these two tests are conducted (i.e. with and without intercept and trend).4 Such results show that the variables under examination contain a unit root process or possess a common stochastic movement.
+Before proceed with estimating the ARDL bounds test, we start the analysis by examining the stationarity characteristics of the variables used.
+The results of ADF and PP unit roots tests are summarized in Table 2.
+As the tests statistics indicate, except human capital variable (lnHC) which seems to be of order I(0) at level, the rest of the variables are found to have unit roots at levels when these two tests are conducted.
 However, after differencing the series once, all variables become stationary.

-Having confirmed that the variables satisfy the stationarity conditions required to execute ARDL estimation, the next step is to run the bounds test to determine the levels of cointegration.
-The results reported in Table 5.2 show that the calculated value of F-statistic is 7.09 which is greater than the upper level of bounds critical values of 3.13, 3.50, 3.84 and 4.26 at the 1%, 2.5%, 5%, and 10% levels of significance.
-Obviously, this outcome implies that the null hypothesis of no cointegration cannot be accepted and there exists a cointegration relationship among the set of variables.
-However, these results represent, to some extent, a preliminary evidence for the existence of cointegration.
+Having confirmed that the variables satisfy the stationarity conditions, the next step is to run the bounds test to determine the levels of cointegration.
+The results reported in Table 3 show that the calculated value of F-statistic is 7.09 which is greater than the upper level of bounds critical values of 3.13, 3.50, 3.84 and 4.26 at the 1%, 5%, and 10% levels of significance.
+Obviously, this outcome implies that the null hypothesis of no cointegration cannot be accepted and there exists a cointegration relationship among the set of variables concerned.
+However, these results represent a preliminary evidence for the existence of cointegration.
 Thus, the ARDL model can be further expanded by estimating the long and the short run in order to ratify this result.